-In 1949, the company presented the first car that truly put the brand on the automotive map: the sleekly styled Jaguar XK120.
-Equipped with a new dual overhead camshaft (DOHC) and the company’s inline six-cylinder XK engine, the new Jaguar was considered a great road-racing car.
+In 1949, the company presented the first vehicle that truly put the brand on the automotive map: the sleekly styled Jaguar XK120.
+Equipped with a new dual overhead camshaft (DOHC) and the company’s inline six-cylinder XK engine, the new vehicle was considered a great road-racing car.

-The next model, the Jaguar D-Type, received a power boost over the previous C-Type, a new monocoque chassis, and a sleek new aerodynamic body.
-The car reached over 170 mph on the Le Mans Mulsanne Straight and took first place at successive Le Mans in 1955, 1956, and 1957.
+The next model, the D-Type, received a power boost over the previous C-Type, a new monocoque chassis, and a sleek new aerodynamic body.
+The vehicle reached over 170 mph on the Le Mans Mulsanne Straight and took first place at successive Le Mans in 1955, 1956, and 1957.

 The Creation of the Jaguar XJ13

-In 1960, William Heynes, the Engineering Director of Jaguar, led a new project to build a mid-engine prototype racing vehicle, the experimental Jaguar 13.
+In 1960, William Heynes, the Engineering Director, led a new project to build a mid-engine prototype racing vehicle, the experimental Jaguar 13.
 The new car was renamed the Jaguar XJ13 and was specially developed with the primary purpose of winning at Le Mans during the mid-1960s.

 Heynes began immediately to work on designing the structure of the model.
 However, the actual construction did not begin until 1965.
-The first running example of the XJ13 began testing in March 1966.
+The first running example of the vehicle began testing in March 1966.

 The XJ13 was based around a new aluminum monocoque chassis with a 95-inch (2410 mm) wheelbase.
 The engine and gearbox carried the rear suspension while a bolt-on subframe assembly was used in the front.

-A double-wishbone front suspension and upper transverse links, similar to Jaguar’s E-type, were used in the rear of the car.
+A double-wishbone front suspension and upper transverse links, similar to the E-type, were used in the rear of the vehicle.
 A pair of radius arms with a single transverse lower link was placed on each side.
 The car also featured coil-sprung Armstrong dampers all around.